sinamajidian/Hap10/README.md

 The goal of Hap10 is to reconstruct accurate and long haplotypes polyploid genome using linked reads.

-Here we suppose that you have aligne reads (as a BAM file) and called variant (as a VCF file).
+Here we suppose that you have aligned reads (as a BAM file) and called variant (as a VCF file).
 Please install [extract_poly](https://github.com/smajidian/extract_poly) and [SDhaP](https://github.com/smajidian/sdhapc) beforehand.
 For a complete description see the [Wiki page](https://github.com/smajidian/Hap10/wiki/Hap10-Wiki-page).

-We provide a bash script summarizing the steps for test case in test_data folder.
+We provide a bash script summarising the steps for test case in [test_data folder](https://github.com/smajidian/Hap10/tree/master/test_data).

 ## Usage